-Implications for applied researchers What can applied researchers and readers of empirical research take away from this paper?
+Implications for empirical research What can researchers and readers of empirical research take away from this paper?
 First, when conducting a meta-analysis of the findings of some literature, researchers may wish to apply our methods to assess the degree of selectivity in this literature, and to apply appropriate corrections to individual estimates, tests, and confidence sets.
-We will provide code on our webpages which implements the proposed methods for a flexible family of selection models.
+We provide code on our webpages which implements the proposed methods for a flexible family of selection models.

-Second, when reading empirical research, readers may wish to apply some "rule of thumb" corrections to the published point estimates and confidence sets.
-Based on our finding that publication probabilities increase by a factor of 10 for experimental papers when exceeding the 5% significance threshold, the following corrections would be appropriate (cf. Figure 4 in Section 4): If reported effects are close to zero, or very far from zero (z-statistic bigger than 4), then these estimates can be taken at face value.
-In intermediate ranges, magnitudes should be adjusted downwards, so that for instance a reported z-statistic of 2 should be taken to indicate an effect (relative to the standard error) of about 0.7.
+Second, when reading empirical research, readers may wish to adjust the published point estimates and confidence sets along the lines discussed in Section 4.
+Suppose for instance that for a given field publication probabilities increase considerably when estimates exceed the 5% significance threshold, but publication does not otherwise depend on findings.
+In that case, if reported effects are close to zero, or very far from zero (z-statistic bigger than 4, say), then these estimates can be taken at face value.
+In intermediate ranges, in particular for z-statistics around 2, magnitudes should be adjusted downwards.

-It should be emphasized that we do not advocate using more stringent critical values in the publication process, in a possible effort to obtain correct size control.
-If more stringent values were to be systematically applied, this would simply entail an "arms race" of selectivity, rendering the more stringent critical values invalid again.
+It should be emphasized that we do not advocate adjusting publication standards to reflect our corrected critical values.
+If these cutoffs were to be systematically used in the publication process, this would simply entail an "arms race" of selectivity, rendering the more stringent critical values invalid again.